 The key takeaway from these experiences, says Lisa, is to “be flexible and proactive in developing new offerings and think creatively and collaboratively to bring in new business.”

 Since 2020, Lisa’s business has been booming.
 She has been approached by many past and potential clients, most of whom are part of her network or found her on LinkedIn.
 Because of the level of demand, Lisa was able to raise her rates, and she brought on a major new client in late 2021.
 Lisa now prioritizes a few active clients who offer her steady, high-paying work in her preferred niche (data-based manuscripts and congress activities).

 Planning for Uncertainty

-At the moment (as of September 2020), Lisa has as much work as she can handle.
-But she knows that demand for her services—and services of freelance medical writers in general—could drop due to the recession.
+At the moment (as of January 2022), Lisa has as much work as she can handle.
+But she knows that demand for her services—and services of freelance medical writers in general—could drop due to the uncertain economy.
 If that happens, Lisa will do more business development.
 She plans to start by letting past clients and contacts know that she is available for freelance work.

 Lisa also suggests using downtime productively.
 “I’d consider tracking industry (and worldwide) news and pointing past and present clients to information they might find relevant,” she says.
 “This approach has added value in a changing environment.”

 Before becoming a freelance medical writer in 2017, Lisa worked full-time at large medical communications agencies.
 Lisa’s freelance work focuses on medical publications (journal articles and congress activities) and her aim is “to be the easiest part of your day” for her clients.

 This post is part of my Fearless Freelancer series.
 Like Lisa, you too can become a Fearless Freelancer despite the uncertain economy.